dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-7.0/breaking-changes.md

 3. Explicitly add `Encrypt=False` to the connection string.

 > [!WARNING]
-> Options 2 and three both leave the server in a potentially insecure state.
+> Options 2 and 3 both leave the server in a potentially insecure state.

 <a name="warnings-as-errors"></a>